Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 Data instead are mere representations.

-Any representation of Information is actually a datum.
+Any representation of Information is actually a set of data.

 The words you are reading, be them printed on paper or drawn on a raster screen, just represent a message I'm trying to convey, an insight built over years of practice in the field.

 But I could have recorded a video lesson, for example.
 Or recorded a [phonograph](https://en.wikipedia.org/wiki/Phonograph_record).

-All of these would have been representation of the same information.
+All of these would have been representation of the same intended information.
 But they would not be equivalent.

 ## A complex relationship